Snake Bite First Aid

 - Bites by vipers and some cobras may be extremely painful, with the local area sometimes becoming tender and severely swollen within 5 minutes.
 The bite area may also bleed and blister.

 - Pit viper bites may include lethargy, weakness, nausea, and vomiting.
 Then over time may develop more life-threatening symptoms such as low blood pressure, rapid breathing, severe tachycardia (heart beats very fast), altered perception of what is happening around them and respiratory failure (breathing difficulty or breathing stops).
-It this happens
+It this happens CPR should be applied.